Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     * 1: Nonlinear PB equation is solved

     !!! note
-        The nonlinear PB equation is recommended for highly charged systems.
-It is supported in both mmpbsa_py_energy and sander.
+        While the linear PB equation will suffice for most calculations, the nonlinear PB equation is recommended for highly charged systems.
+It is supported in both **_mmpbsa_py_energy_** and **_sander_**.
 Parameters such as `eneopt` or `cutnb` should be adjusted accordingly when using the nonlinear PB equation.
-Check the following threads on how to proceed with [mmbsa_py_energy](http://archive.ambermd.org/201203/0191.html) or [sander](http://archive.ambermd.org/201610/0114.html) when using the nonlinear PB equation.
+Check the following threads on how to proceed in [mmbsa_py_energy](http://archive.ambermd.org/201203/0191.html) or [sander](http://archive.ambermd.org/201610/0114.html) when using the nonlinear PB equation.
 Last but not least, take into account that using nonlinear PB equation can significantly increase the calculation time required for PB calculation.